telerik/winforms-docs/track-and-status-controls/trackbar/programming-radtrackbar.md

 ![track-and-status-controls-trackbar-programming-radtrackbar 013](images/track-and-status-controls-trackbar-programming-radtrackbar013.png)

 * The __ShowButtons__ property controls the visibility of the navigation buttons in RadTrackBar.
 By default these buttons are not displayed.
 To show them, set the property to true.
-            #_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\TrackBar\TrackBarPropertiesAndEvents.cs region=ShowButtons}}
 {{source=..\SamplesVB\TrackAndStatus\TrackBar\TrackBarPropertiesAndEvents.vb region=ShowButtons}}